NAVEED476/NAVEED476/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">I am  Naveed</h1>
 <h3 align="center">I am an enthusiastic Full Stack Developer and dedicated Competitive Programmer from India, driven by a passion for creating impactful solutions and pushing the boundaries of coding challenges.</h3>

-- 👀 Interested in listening to Music and Reading Blogs.
+- 👀 Interested in listening to Music and Reading Blogs, Playing Cricket.
+- 🚀 motivated in Problem Solving, Creativity, Continuous Learning, and Career Opportunities.
 - 🌱 Working professional.
 - 💞️ Looking to collaborate on new Open Source Projects.
 - 📫 How to reach me: snaveedn23@gmail.com.